vishakh-abhayan/vishakh-abhayan.github.io/_posts/2023-10-27-ImageBinDb.md

 ---

-## Introduction

-A a NPM module designed for converting images to binary data, storing them in IndexedDB, and retrieving and converting them back to images.
-It's an ideal solution for web applications that require efficient image handling and storage using browser technologies.
+**A a NPM module designed for converting images to binary data, storing them in IndexedDB, and retrieving and converting them back to images.
+It's an ideal solution for web applications that require efficient image handling and storage using browser technologies.**

 ## Transform Your Web App's Image Management